JonathanSaudhof/design-patterns/README.md

 Solution: Despite providing a public constructor, the singleton pattern has a static method which either returns an existing instance of the object or creates a new instance an stores it in a private property of the object.

+---

 # Structural Patterns

+Structural design patterns explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient. [^fn1]

 ## Adapter